Effective management can transform business performance.

 What does a Management KTP cost?

 Just like a KTP, the cost of a Management KTP is shared by you and Innovate UK who contributes 50-67% of the project cost via a grant to the Business School (or other academic institution).
-You make a cash contribution for the remaining project cost with a small-to-medium business contributing 33% and a large business 50% per annum.
+You make a cash contribution for the remaining project cost.

 Like KTPs, Management KTP projects can last between 12 months to three years.
 To discuss the potential of a Management KTP for your organisation, locate and contact your local Knowledge Transfer Adviser on our map of KTA locations or from the list here.